Do your car brakes effectively stop caravan push?

 If you purchased your caravan second hand then you have quite probably inherited a few problems that attribute to caravan push.
 Wheel size unexpectedly plays a big role in your tugs ability to effectively tow your caravan.

 - Park both tow vehicle and caravan on the road.
 Safely drop your jockey wheel and disengage your coupling.
 Wind your jockey wheel down so that it is level but not connected to your tow ball.
 Now put a spirit level on chassis rail and your tow vehicle.
 Use your jockey wheel to wind up or down so that the chassis rail is level with your car.
 Note the difference in inches.
 There are two ways to have your car and caravan chassis level. (a) Use a drop tow bar receiver (b) Lower your coupling height to the bottom rail of the chassis (you will need your caravan shop to do these repairs)

 - If your caravan or camper is a homemade job then you need to check your middle hander in your tandem setup.
 If this is in the wrong place then you are in trouble also.
-The rule of thumb for home builders is 2:1 backwards of centre.
+The rule of thumb for home builders is 2:1 backwards of the centre.
 If your box, is 20ft long then the ratio is 20ft:10″.
-Your centre hanger will be 10″ back of centre of your box.
+Your centre hanger will be 10″ back of the centre of your box.

 - You will need a voltmeter to measure the strength of your electric magnets.
 First, measure the output voltage of your brake controller at full power.
 Then measure the voltage at your electric magnet?
 The difference in voltage is called voltage loss.
 This is caused by an insufficient cross-sectional area of copper or copper losses, is the technical term.
 To overcome this voltage loss, replace the cabling from the brake controller to the magnets with DOUBLE the size of cable you currently use.
 Do not run the cable across the axle, run it down, inside each chassis rail.
 Once complete, measure your voltage again and it will improve substantially to the stage where your caravan easily brakes your car to a stop.